 Everyone feels anxious sometimes.
-There can be situations that bring up anxiety for people: the stress of everyday living, losing a loved one, getting fired from a job, going through a divorce, etc.
+There can be situations that bring up anxiety for people -- the stress of everyday living, losing a loved one, getting fired from a job, going through a divorce, etc.

-1. Some individuals have anxiety that continues for days, weeks or even months and years.
+1. Some individuals have anxiety that continues for days, weeks, or even months and years.
 For these folks, their general disposition is to be anxious.
 Therapists refer to this as an anxiety-mood disorder.
 For some of these people, overwhelming worry and fear are constant.
 People with an anxiety disorder can have obsessive thoughts, feelings of panic, trouble sleeping, heart palpitations, and cold or sweaty hands.

 They worry and obsess about what to do next.
 The anxious person’s brain races and chatters, filling their energetic field with worry.
 Calm and a higher sense of knowing cannot get through the noise and chatter of the anxious person’s brain.

 The root causes of a person’s anxiety can be varied.
 Finding an "exit" for the person’s “negative energy” to release can result in immediate relief.
-A brain setting in overdrive can be a result of a trauma or stress.
+A brain setting in overdrive can be the result of a trauma or stress.

 Homework is given so that clients can learn to move their energy out of an unresourceful state.